petezh/E-Debate/article.md

 #### Introduction

 Tournaments this season have, so far, been held exclusively online.
-While judging debate rounds certainly feels different through a Zoom window, virtual platforms could also affect who chooses to sign up for tournaments.
+While judging debate rounds certainly feels different through a Zoom window, virtual platforms could have also affected who chooses to sign up for tournaments.

 Plenty of factors could be relevant in the transition.
-One is that location no longer matters: you can compete at someone's tournament whether you're in the same county or across the country.
+One is that location no longer matters: you can compete at a tournament whether you're in the same county or across the country.
 At the same time, the format could reward debaters with better Wi-Fi connections and mics.
 Many other factors, like the economic hardship imposed by the pandemic or decreased support from schools, may also alter the face of the competition.

 So, who are the e-debaters?
 This article takes a look at five trends in the data.

 #### Dataset

 I considered every tournament held from September to December of 2020 with a bid in LD, as well as their 2019 counterparts.
 After excluding tournaments that didn't post entries (Scarvite) or weren't hosted in 2019 (Delores), the dataset included 27 tournaments[^1].
 For each of the remaining tournaments, I scraped information on Varsity LD competitors off the Tabroom entries page.
 Entries that lacked a location were omitted from the geographic analysis.
-The full dataset of entries is available [here](https://github.com/petezh/Disclosure/blob/master/tab_data/edebate_entries.csv).

 #### Analysis